 The North Carolina Academy of Physician Assistants is the voice of PAs in North Carolina.
 Through our collective efforts, PAs are now recognized as a vital resource for the treatment of patients in North Carolina.
 NCAPA membership includes full-and part-time practicing PAs, retired PAs, PA educators, PA students, as well as NPs and others interested in supporting the PA profession.

-North Carolina PAs transforming health through equitable delivery of patient-centered, team-based care.
+North Carolina PAs transforming patient health through equitable team-based care.

 Physician assistants are licensed health care professionals who practice medicine in collaboration with physicians.
 As integral members of the physician-directed team, PAs increase access and enhance quality of patient care while being cost-effective.